 The Parent’s Guide to Road Trip Survival

-•Borrow DVDs from your local library and let the kids watch them on mini DVD players.
-Or, sign up to use Amazon Instant Video to download movies right to your mobile devices.
+• Borrow DVDs from your local library and let the kids watch them on mini DVD players.
+Or, download movies right to your mobile devices from the library.